 The cooking method has 3 stages: slow cook, crust creation and rest.

 For an uber-tender prime rib, you want to keep that slow warm-up going by grilling it at a low heat over indirect heat.
-We like 250F.
+I like 250F.
 Be sure to set the prime rib on the grill fat side up.
 This way, any fat juices will render back into the center of the roast.

 A 6-pound rib roast will take about 2 hours.

 Step 2: Crust Creation

 The best part of a rib roast is the herbaceous crust.
 To create this, you need to crank the grill heat up to 400F degrees.

 Then, just keep on grilling over indirect heat until the internal temp reaches 135F.
 Remember to change your digital thermometer, so it alerts you when it’s ready.

 Once you roast reaches 135F, pull it off the grill and let it rest for 30 minutes while you get the rest of dinner finished.

 This step is so important.
 If you cut the prime rib right away, all of those magical juices will be lost on the cutting board.
 By resting the beef, the juices will reabsorb back into the meat, which means every bite will juicy.

 If you’re worried about your meat being cold when you serve it, don’t.
 Your meat is actually going to continue to rise in temperature 5-10F degrees during the resting period.
 If you’re still skeptical, serve it on heated plates.